strblr/pegase/README.md

   console.log("It's a match!");
 ```

 As you might have spotted, whitespaces are handled automatically by default ([it can be changed](#handling-whitespaces)).
 The way this works is pretty simple: whitespace characters are parsed and discarded **before every terminal parser** (like `'['`, `1`, etc.).
 This process is called **skipping**.
-By default, every parser also adds an implicit "end of input" symbol (`$`) at the end of the parsing expression, which is a terminal, thus the trailing space is skipped too and the whole string matches.
+By default, every parser also adds an implicit "end of input" symbol (`$`) at the end of the peg expression, which is a terminal, thus the trailing space is skipped too and the whole string matches.

 Good, but so far, a `RegExp` could have done the job.
 Things get interesting when we add in **non-terminals**.
-A non-terminal is an identifier that refers to a more complex parsing expression which will be invoked every time the identifier is used.
+A non-terminal is an identifier that refers to a more complex peg expression which will be invoked every time the identifier is used.
 You can think of non-terminals as *variables* whose value is a parser, initialized in what we call `rules`.
 This allows for recursive patterns.
 Let's say we want to match possibly infinitely-nested bit arrays:

 ```js
 const nestedBitArray = peg`